coala/coala/docs/Users/Tutorial.md

 settings.
 Settings can be directly stored into a section with the `section.setting` syntax.

-It is recommended to enter `80` for the `max_line_length` setting.
+By default the `LineLengthBear` checks whether each line contains `80` chars or less in a line.
+To change this value, use the `max_line_length` inside the `.coafile`.

 coala will now yield any result you didn't correct last time plus a new one for the Makefile.
-This time coala (or better, the LineLengthBear) doesn't know how to fix the issue but still tries to provide as much helpful information as possible and provides you the option to directly open the file in an editor of your choice.
+This time coala (or better, the `LineLengthBear`) doesn't know how to fix the issue but still tries to provide as much helpful information as possible and provides you the option to directly open the file in an editor of your choice.

+> **Note:**
+>
-Note: If your editor is already open this may not work, because the other process will shortly communicate with the existent process and return immediately. coala handles this for some editors automatically, if your's does not work yet - please file a bug so we can include it!
+> If your editor is already open this may not work, because the other process
+> will shortly communicate with the existent process and return immediately.
+> coala handles this for some editors automatically, if your's does not work
+> yet - please file a bug so we can include it!

 If you changed one file in multiple results, coala will merge the changes if this is possible.